featherxz/resourcepacks/README.md

-WHAT? this does not need a readme!\n click there do look for your version ----->
+WHAT? this does not need a readme! || Click there do look for your version ----->